Updated: May 5 2021

 - System Conversion: the route selected by half of our customers is a “system conversion”.
 One existing ERP system is converted to S/4HANA.
 You can deploy on-premise, in the SAP S/4HANA Cloud, private edition, in your own data centre or move to the cloud with a hyperscaler.

 - New implementation: if you want to start again on a new page and do a “new implementation”, you can choose to deploy on-premise or in the cloud.
-See my blog here on deployment options.
+Again, see my blog here on deployment options.

 - Selective Data Transition: there are SAP Data Management and Landscape Transformation (DMLT) tools and services to selectively transfer configuration and data from your old ERP system(s) to a new SAP S/4HANA instance.
 You can merge multiple ERP solutions.